Sana Bucha

-Sana Bucha is a Pakistani news anchor, who appears in prime time news talk shows.
+Sana Bucha (ثنا بوچا; born 12 August 1970) is a Pakistani news anchor, who appears in prime time news talk shows.
 She is known for hosting a show named Lekin.

 Early life and education

 Sana Bucha received her basic education at the Convent of Jesus and Mary, Karachi School.
 She received her higher education at King's College London specializing in political science.